Farley's & Sathers Candy Company: Brach's Confections acquisition

 On September 17, 2007, Barry Callebaut AG announced its intention to sell Brach's Confections to Farley's & Sathers.
 The acquisition was completed on November 16, 2007, for an undisclosed amount.
 Barry Callebaut AG shares rose over 1 percent on the day the deal was announced, outperforming weaker markets that day.
 "We think the Brach's disposal is a very positive move, as it will greatly improve the group and consumer division margins", said Vontobel analyst Rene Weber.
 Weber also estimated that Barry Callebaut had not made a gain on the sale and estimated that Brach's was worth some 30 million francs on its books (approximately US$16 million).
 "The purchase price will be no higher than that, meaning no extraordinary gain for the company", Weber said.
 At the time, Brach's had been struggling with rising competition and a stalling candy market in the U.S. Their annual gross sales were approximately $270 million, with sugar candy making up around 75 percent of revenue and chocolate products accounting for around 25 percent.

-The acquisition moved Farley's & Sathers into the top 25 international candy companies and brought with it Brach's existing fruit snack business, a return to chocolate products and other general-line candy products.
+The acquisition expanded Farley's & Sathers' product portfolio and manufacturing operations, including Brach's existing fruit snack business, chocolate products and other general-line candy products.

 In 2008, the first year for the newly expanded company, sales were reported to be $590 million.